 'A great surging shout of a novel' – Guardian

 'Profoundly unsettling, brilliantly executed' - Emily St. John Mandel, author of Station Eleven

 Judith has been visiting her mother, Stephanie, in prison once a month for the last eight years.
-Nearly a hundred stilted half hours - hundreds of failed conversations, hundreds of topics avoided.
-Neither of them can bring themselves to talk about what brought them here - or about Nathaniel . . .
+But neither of them can bring themselves to talk about what brought them here - or about Nathaniel.

 When Stephanie first meets him, she is a struggling single mother and Nathaniel is a charismatic outsider, unlike anyone she's ever known.
 When she decides to join the small religious cult he has founded high on the moors, Stephanie thinks she is doing the best for her daughter: a new home, a new life, a new purpose.
 As Stephanie slowly surrenders herself to Nathaniel's will, tensions deepen, faith and doubt collide, and a horrifying act of violence changes everything.

 'Such a suspenseful and compassionate book . . .
 I thought it remarkable.' – Sunjeev Sahota, author of Ours Are The Streets

 Wait's propulsive plotting and the complicity she creates through the power of her writing form a great surging shout of a novel